 Market Share is, very simply, the percentage of a certain sector that your product, service or software is responsible for, calculated by sales.

-A company that maintains its market share over time is growing its revenues in line with its competitors.
-But an increase in market share shows a speedier, market-leading, boost in revenue.
+A company that maintains its share over time is growing its revenues in line with its competitors.
+But an increase shows a speedier, market-leading, boost in revenue.

 Market share is a useful metric, delivering insights far beyond illustrating an organization’s relative size within the market it is operating in.

-Knowing your market share also indicates how successful your business is in relation to competitors, and how effective your marketing, advertising, and new product development have been.
+Knowing your responsibilities in the market also indicates how successful your business is in relation to competitors, and how effective your marketing, advertising, and new product development have been.